ReferralCandy/woocommerce-referralcandy/readme.txt

 * Reinstated tracking code rendering for better referral detection when setting cookies fail
 * Added option to select the status of orders that are to be sent to ReferralCandy
 * Added option to render tracking code on a different page if the thank you page was changed
+* Updated method of fetching order information
+* Removed saving of metadata except for `rc_referrer_id`

 = 2.1.2 =
 * Updated logic for setting cookies to improve referral detection